 Prototyping is nothing new for Aerospace.
 For years, the company has developed space science instruments and nano satellites, including a fleet of CubeSats, known as AeroCubes.
 Small-scale experimentation and testing capabilities have generated insights into artificial intelligence, 3D printing, space weather, and hyperspectral imaging, among other areas.

 With the space environment changing and new threats emerging to the nation’s space assets, it’s more urgent than ever to rapidly develop and deploy new technology.
-Aerospace leadership decided to pull the corporation’s numerous prototyping efforts together, and xLab was born.
+Aerospace leadership decided to pull the corporation’s numerous prototyping efforts together, and

-Aerospace recently hired Dr. David Miller as its new Chief Technology Officer to bring an intense focus on rapid insertion of new technology into the space enterprise in order to outpace the threat to space assets.
+Aerospace recently hired Dr. David Miller as its new Chief Technology Officer to bring an intense focus on rapid insertion of new technology into the space enterprise in order to

 Check out some of Aerospace’s latest prototypes: